Protect your business from the growing risk of attack

 The cost of a breach can be huge, often reaching millions of pounds.
 According to the Ponemon Institute's 2017 annual breach survey, the average cost of a breach is £2.68 million ($3.62 million).
 It found that having an incident response team — either in-house, via a third party or a combination of both — can shave off $19.30 per record if a breach happens.

-Companies that operate within the EU need to take extra precautions to ensure the safety of their data, or face a fine of up to 4% of global turnover.
+Companies that operate within the EU need to take extra precautions to ensure the safety of their data, or they will face a fine of up to 4% of global turnover.
 But compliance is a complex task for many firms.

 Exclusive, invite-only cyber security conference for senior professionals

 It’s our 12th year and this will see the event taken to the next level with a new location, more networking time, more streams and bigger name speakers than ever before.
-In contrast to our previous events, The Future of Cyber Security Europe 2018 will be a closed-door, invite-only conference and expedition featuring 600 hand-picked senior executives from major UK firms.
+In contrast to our previous events, The Future of Cyber Security Europe Conference 2018 will be a closed-door, invite-only conference and expedition featuring 300 hand-picked senior executives from major UK firms.

 The event is aimed at board level executives and senior IT decision-makers from government and industries including critical infrastructure, retail, healthcare and financial services.